hbin/deprecated-emacs.d/snippets/README.md

 ### Why I create this repo? ###
 I use both auto-complete and yasnippet.
 As we know, AC (auto-complete) can use yasnippets as a source to ac-expand.
-So I decide to create my own snippets.
-If you use these two extensions both, and encounter the same scenario like  me, you can get this for you too.

 ### What's the difference from others' snippet ###